Construction Accident Lawyer Houston, TX

 Common Construction Accident Injuries

 A construction worker can experience a wide range of injuries, ranging from mild to severe, life-threatening or fatal.
-If you suffered a serious injury of any kind, contact a construction accident lawyer from John K. Zaid & Associates.
+If you suffered a serious injury of any kind, contact a lawyer from John K. Zaid & Associates.
 Common construction accident injuries include but are not limited to the following:

 - Traumatic head injuries